Angels and Demons (collection): Individual ensembles

-Look 6 comprised a short kimono-style coat in red silk with flared sleeves, printed with tigers.
-It was belted at the waist and worn over a gold mesh shirt and black thigh-high boots with gold soles.
-It may have been inspired by the royal mantle of Roger II of Sicily.
-Look 7 was a tailored pantsuit in gold brocade patterned with angels.
+Look 6 comprises a short kimono-style coat in red silk with flared sleeves, printed with tigers.
+On the runway, it was belted at the waist and worn over a gold mesh shirt and black thigh-high boots with gold soles.
+Bente Kiilerich thought it may have been inspired by the royal mantle of Roger II of Sicily.
+Look 7 is a tailored pantsuit in gold brocade patterned with angels.
 The top had an experimental puffed silhouette.
-Look 8 was a short coatdress and matching cape in black with gold Asian-inspired embroidery.
-Look 9 was a frock coat and matching skirt in black with gold printing.
+Look 8 is a short coatdress and matching cape in black with gold Asian-inspired embroidery.
+Look 9 is a frock coat and matching skirt in black with gold printing.